davidm19/arch-linux-installation/README.md

 * ``EDITOR=nano visudo`` so ``wheel`` group can use sudo
 * ``mkinitcpio -p linux``
 * ``pacman -S grub os-prober``
-* Finish and user set up grub on their own so they don't fuck anything up
+* Finish and let user set up grub on their own so they don't fuck anything up

 ## Link to everything: https://paste.ubuntu.com/23956628/